10 years after Vatican takeover, Legion in new abuse crisis

 “The Legion of Christ has no reason to exist,” she said, echoing calls from even within the church that the Vatican should have suppressed the order 10 years ago.
 “It’s like taking apart a cartel; you have to remove the ringleaders and dismantle it.”

 Legion spokesman the Rev. Aaron Smith argued that the Legion’s leadership had indeed changed over the past decade, noting that 11 priests are participating in the 2020 general chapter for the first time, and that most of the 66 participants are new to the assembly since the Vatican reform began.
-More than a dozen others, however, are part of the Maciel old guard.
+More than a dozen others, however, belong to Maciel’s old guard.

 Smith said the power structure of the Maciel era had been dismantled, with more decentralized authority and systems of checks and balances put in place.